mongodb/docs/source/reference/javascript.rst

    Use this function to copy a specific database, named "``origin``" running on the system accessible via "``hostname``" into the local database named "``destination``".
-The destination database will be created implicitly if it does not already exit.
+The command creates destination databases implicitly when they do not exit.

-   This function provides a wrapper around the MongoDB database command ":command:`copydb`."
+   This function provides a wrapper around the MongoDB :term:`database command` ":command:`copydb`."
 The :command:`clone` database command provide related functionality.

 .. js:function:: db.createCollection(name [{size: <value>, capped: <boolean> , max <bytes>}] )